Bloat in Dogs (Gastric Torsion)

 What Causes Bloat in Dogs?

 The underlying cause of bloat or GDV in dogs is not fully understood.
 It is thought be a combination of few different things.
-It is most commonly seen two to three hours after a dog has eaten a large meal and many owners often report their dog ate a lot of dry food, then drank a lot of water or did some heavy exercise.
+It is most commonly seen two to three hours after a dog has eaten a large meal and many pet parents often report their dog ate a lot of dry food, then drank a lot of water or did some heavy exercise.
 The risk of GDV increases as the dog gets older, and dogs weighing more than 40kg are much more likely to suffer from this condition than smaller dogs.

 Studies have shown that are some factors that can significantly increase a dog’s risk of developing GDV including: